bradhowes/morkandmidi/README.md

 The `MIDI` class listens for changes to the MIDI nework and creates / destroys connections to external devices when necessary.
 The `Monitor` protocol has methods you can implement to be notified when connections and/or devices change.
 There is also a way to track the MIDI channel being used by an external device.

-# MIDIPacket and MIDIPacketList Builders

-I implemented my own version of the builders that are available for MIDIPacket and MIDIPacketList in iOS 14+.
-They are not 100% replacement, but they do what I need in a safe and performant manner, and they allow me to continue to support iOS 12 devices in my apps.

 [License Badge]: https://img.shields.io/github/license/bradhowes/AStar.svg?color=yellow "MIT License"